qubrabench/qubrabench/README.md

 # QuBRA Benchmarking Framework [![CI](https://github.com/qubrabench/qubrabench/actions/workflows/ci.yaml/badge.svg?branch=development)](https://github.com/qubrabench/qubrabench/actions/workflows/ci.yaml)

-_qubrabench_ is a Python library for estimating quantum computing performance compared to classical algorithms.

-The idea generalizes on the work by [Cade et al.](https://arxiv.org/abs/2203.04975) by providing classical implementations of algorithms and subroutines (e.g., `search` or `max`), that can be accelerated on a quantum computer.
-These implementations are instrumented in such a way that when they are run, they track not only certain classical cost metrics, but also quantum cost metrics, i.e., costs that would be incurred if one were running the same algorithm with the same data on a quantum computer.

-The collected classical costs can then be compared with the estimated quantum costs to obtain insight into when a quantum advantage might be achieved given a particular problem size or data set.
+_qubrabench_ is a Python library that aims to enable domain experts to estimate quantum speedups provided by future quantum computers for realistic use cases and data sets, in advance of large-scale quantum computers being available.

 <p align="center">
     <img src="docs/img/motivation.png" width="250px">
 </p>

-Eventually, this projects provides example algorithms and problem data sets for different industry relevant use cases.
+To this end, the library provides classical implementations of algorithms and subroutines (e.g., `search` or `max`) that can be accelerated on a quantum computer.
+These implementations are instrumented in such a way that when they are run, they track not only classical cost metrics, but also quantum cost metrics, i.e., costs that would be incurred *if one were running the same algorithm with the same data on a quantum computer*.
+These collected cost metrics can then be compared to obtain insight into when a quantum advantage might be achieved for a particular problem size or data set.
+This approach builds on the pioneering work of [Cade et al (2022)](https://arxiv.org/abs/2203.04975).

-By providing an API to the subroutines subject to quantum speedups, this project aims to ultimately be able to replace the classical execution of a subroutine with execution on an actual quantum backend.
+A long-term goal of this project is to also allow the execution of subroutines on quantum backends.

 ## Installation